dm-shr/kapital-assistant/README.md

 # AI Assistant "Kapital"
 Smart AI-powered interface to chat over the financial reportings. 🤖

-This is a slightly polished version of what we built at [Hack Genesis 2024](https://hackgenesis.com/) as a teams "Счастье не за горами" ("Happiness is not far away"), which secured as the first place. 🏆
+This is a slightly polished version of what we built at [Hack Genesis 2024](https://hackgenesis.com/) which secured as the first place. 🏆

 The project is live, [**check it out here.**](https://kapital-assistant.vercel.app/)

 ## Codebase

 ```
-├── app                     # Backend application
+├── app                     # Backend app
-│   ├── api.py             # FastAPI application
+│   ├── api.py             # FastAPI app
-│   ├── common             # Common utilities and tools
+│   ├── common             # Utilities and Tools
 │   │   ├── __init__.py   # Prompts and common params
-│   │   ├── knowledge_graphs.py
+│   │   ├── knowledge_graphs.py # Code for matching user query and the correct company DB
-│   │   ├── structured_tools.py
+│   │   ├── structured_tools.py # Tools to be called by an agent for tabular data analysis
-│   │   ├── unstructured_tools.py
+│   │   ├── unstructured_tools.py # Tools for textual unstructured data
-│   │   └── utils.py
+│   │   └── utils.py # common utils
 │   └── prompts           # YAML prompt templates
 ├── frontend             # Next.js frontend application
-├── data                 # Contains data and DB for the project
+├── data                 # Data and vector DBs for the project
 ├── Dockerfile          # Backend Dockerfile
 └── docker-compose.yml  # Docker compose configuration
 ```